vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/02_General_Principles_of_Calendar_Making/04_SUBDIVISIONS_OF_THE_DAY.md

 ### mahāyuga system

-The Hindu astronomer of the Siddhantic age expressed the periods of the sun, the moon and the planets by the number of their periods in a **Mahāyuga** (4.32 x 100 years).
+The Hindu astronomer of the Siddhāntic age expressed the periods of the sun, the moon and the planets by the number of their periods in a **Mahāyuga** (4.32 x 100 years).
 The number is usually integral.

 But how did this cumbrous system originate ?